www.houstontx.gov > Legal Dept. > Deed Restrictions > Proving a Violation

 Logs

-• Complainants should keep a daily log that includes the date any activity is observed, what type of activity is observed, the make, model and color of any vehicles involved in the activity, the license plate numbers of any vehicles involved in the activity, the names of any persons involved in the activity and any other information that the person keeping the log feels is relevant to the deed restriction violation.
+- If a complainant keeps a daily log, it should include as much of the following information as is available: the date any activity is observed, the type of activity, the make, model and color of any vehicles involved in the activity, the license plate numbers of any vehicles involved in the activity, the names of any persons involved in the activity and any other information relevant to the deed restriction violation.

 Documentary Evidence

-• This includes any printed materials that will help prove the deed restriction violation.
-Examples are flyers, advertisements, business cards, or any other printed materials.
+Any printed materials that will help prove the deed restriction violation, including flyers, advertisement, business cards, or any other printed material.